plazi/lycophron/README.md

 - File names must match the files under the directory `/files/`

 > :warning:
 When working with fields defined as a list in the CSV file, it is essential to separate each item with a new line ("\n").
-This ensures proper formatting and accurate representation of the list structure in the CSV file, thus allowing lycophron to parse the values correctly.
+This ensures proper formatting and accurate representation of the list structure in the CSV file, thus allowing Lycophron to parse the values correctly.

 Example:

 |title                                                                                                                        |description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |access_right|upload_type|communities |publication_type|publication_date|journal_title       |journal_volume|journal_issue|journal_pages|doi                       |creators.name                                                 |creators.affiliation                                                                                                |creators.orcid|keywords|files                |id         |dwc:eventID|related_identifiers.identifier                 |related_identifiers.relation |